casper-network/docs-archive/dapp-dev-guide/transfer-workflow.rst

 Now you are ready to fund your account and `request tokens <#fund-your-account>`_.

-**Important Note**: Responses from the node may contain ``AccountHashes`` instead of the direct hex encoded public key.
-Use the ``account-address`` command in the Rust client to generate the account hash using a hex-encoded public key.
+**Important Note**: Responses from the node contain ``AccountHashes`` instead of the direct hex encoded public key.
+For traceability, it is important to generate the account hash and store this value locally.
+The account hash is a ``Blake2B`` hash of the public hex key.

 Option 2: Account setup using the Block Explorer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~